 One of the most frustrating (and intriguing) things about researching Swiss wine is the diligence required to gather information across three languages and twenty-six, more-or-less autonomous cantons.
 The bottom-up system of Swiss government means that each canton retains broad powers to regulate its own affairs.
-From there, it only takes a little digging to discover that wine is the most recherché pursuit in Switzerland.
+From there, it takes only a little digging to discover that wine research is one of the most opaque pursuits in Switzerland.

-Ironically, conformity — usually a way of life here — is not even an afterthought when it comes to wine.
+Ironically, conformity, which is usually a way of life here, is not even an afterthought when it comes to wine.
 Each canton (and sometimes a single commune) is free to improvise as long as it meets generous, federally-mandated minimum standards. (see: Charts I & II).
 One particularly frustrating example of non-conformity are the terms Grand Cru and Premier Grand Cru which appear quite frequently on bottles of wine from the canton of Vaud.
 What does it all mean?
 Does it actually mean anything?

 Federal Minimum Brix and Maximum Yields (Charts I & II)

 The designation “Grand Cru” is familiar to most wine enthusiasts as the highest rank among the great vineyards of Burgundy.
 There, the Grand Gru AOC comes with its own cahier des charges which mandates more stringent production standards than for levels below it.
 The designation purports to represent the highest quality within its region.
 In Alsace the term Grand Cru also attaches to the land and with it a more strict cahier des charges than for lesser-rated neighbors.
 In other countries the term can be used misleadingly to denote a higher level of quality without a specific connection to terroir or more restrictive regulations.
 Sadly, the term is often used to inflate the market perception of ordinary wine.